-REQ2: The DMM solutions MUST provide transparency above the IP layer when needed.
+REO2: The DMM solutions MUST provide transparency above the IP layer when needed.
 Such transparency is needed, when the mobile hosts or entire mobile networks [RFC3963] change their point of attachment to the Internet, for the application flows that cannot cope with a change of IP address.
 Otherwise the support to maintain a stable home IP address or prefix during handover may be declined.

-In order to avoid traveling long routes after the MN has moved to a new network, such long routes can be avoided by simply using the new network as the home network for new sessions.
-The sessions that had already started in the previous network would still need to use the original network the session had started as the home network.
+In order to avoid traversing long routes after the MN has moved to a new network, the new network can simply be used as the home network for new sessions.
+The sessions that had already started in the previous network would still need to use the original network in which the session had started as the home network.
 There may then be different IP sessions using different IP prefixes/addresses in the same MN.